 - Add the tomato paste and saute briefly, then add the drained diced tomatoes and stir to combine.
 Add the rinsed bulgur, the butter and all the spices.

 - Let the whole mixture come to a simmer and simmer uncovered for 5-7 minutes until most of the liquid has been absorbed.
-Cover, reduce the heat slightly and cook for a further 10 minutes.
+Cover tightly with a lid, reduce the heat slightly and cook for a further 10 minutes.

 What to serve bulgar pilav with:

 I enjoy this with a big scoop of plain yogurt as a great light lunch.
+Even better, have it with this cucumber mint yogurt.
 You can also serve with a green salad.

 Alternately, and more traditionally, this is served a a side dish to chicken, beef or lamb grills.
 This would be amazing with these Arabic Grills, with Kafta, or as a healthy way to enjoy this Chicken Shawarma without bread.